 Add a powerful quotation engine that allows your buyers to seamlessly receive quotes online, view quote requests, and convert quotes to orders.
 Both you and your buyers get a dedicated Quotations dashboard to streamline the quoting process.

 Read this complete guide on how to add a request for quote button functionality on your WooCommerce store.

 For buyers that have already negotiated the price with you, you can activate customer-specific pricing to display the pre-negotiated price.

 Gate Pricing for Non-Logged in Users

-It’s common for B2B companies to hide their prices for the general public.
-With price gating, you can hide it from non-logged in audience.
+It’s common for B2B companies to hide their prices from the general public.
+With price gating, you can hide it from non-logged-in audiences.

 Recruit Customers with a Sign-up Form